 Council of Science Editors.
 Scientific Style and Format.

 Detailed reference guide for conventions in the sciences (now both the life sciences and the hard sciences), including nomenclature for biological species, chemical formulas, and astronomical time systems, as well as standard systems for documenting sources.
-The seventh edition (2006) includes guidelines for the ICMJE system used in medical publications.
+The eighth edition (2014) includes updated guidelines on the ICMJE system used in medical publications, including how to refer to electronic sources.

 Modern Language Association.
 MLA Handbook for Writers of Research Papers.